SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [kognise/arpchat](https://github.com/kognise/arpchat) - Answering the question nobody asked: what if you wanted to text your friends using only ARP?
 - [Graviton-Code-Editor/Graviton-App](https://github.com/Graviton-Code-Editor/Graviton-App) - 🚀 A modern-looking Code Editor
 - [SergioBenitez/Rocket](https://github.com/SergioBenitez/Rocket) - A web framework for Rust.
 - [messense/aliyundrive-webdav](https://github.com/messense/aliyundrive-webdav) - 阿里云盘 WebDAV 服务